Turbox35/Enphase-Envoy-mqtt-json-v7/README.md

 # Python script: `Enphase Envoy mqtt json for Home Assistant`

-A Python script that takes a real time json stream from Enphase Envoy and publishes to a mqtt broker.
+A Python script that takes a real time json stream from an Enphase Envoy and publishes to a mqtt broker.
 This can then be used within Home Assistant or for other applications.
 The data updates at least once per second with negligible load on the Envoy.

 **Note - Now works with 7.x.x firmware - thansk to @helderd.**